sjbylo/flask-vote-app/deploy/vote-app-with-mysql-vm/workshop/README2.md

 There are several ways to do this, for example, via the OpenShift Console (see the "+" icon in the top right) or via the command line.

-Don't forget to change the `YOUR-OPENSHIFT-PROJECT` placeholder - to match your OpenShift project - after pasting the below yaml code.
+Don't forget to change the `YOUR-OPENSHIFT-PROJECT` placeholder - to match your OpenShift project - after pasting the below YAML code.

 ```
 apiVersion: argoproj.io/v1beta1